 “CCF has been so instrumental with their generosity of $20,000 to supplement our special needs student program, which we are extremely proud of,” Marty Roop, president of Annunciation Catholic School’s advisory board, said in a press release.
 Annunciation is the only Catholic school north of Loop 101.

 The Catholic Community Foundation awards grants through a competitive application and review process.
 One of the goals of the Catholic Community Foundation is to provide greater opportunities for learning and development by enriching the education environment.

 “Annunciation School helps provide a creative solution to meet these special needs,” Deacon Ron TenBarge, grants committee chairman, said in a press release.

-Annunciation Catholic School!
-Annunciation is the newest school in the Diocese of Phoenix and we proudly serve the communities of Cave Creek, Carefree, Anthem, North Scottsdale, North Phoenix and Desert Foothills.
-We are the only Catholic K-8 School north of the Loop 101.
+Annunciation Catholic School is the newest school in the Diocese of Phoenix.
+It serves the communities of Cave Creek, Carefree, Anthem, North Scottsdale, North Phoenix and Desert Foothills.